 We will see more of the Ponte Vecchio later on.
 Now it’s around 10 and we have a time reservation for the Uffici Gallery.

-Statues on Uffici inner court facade
+Statues on the inner court of Uffici Gallery

-Some samples of Uffici east wing ceilings
+Samples of Uffici east wing ceilings

 Loggia dei Lanzi

-Piazza della Signoria
+Florence in One Day: Piazza della Signoria

-Photos of the Palazzo Vecchio, the town hall of Florence
+Photos of the Palazzo Vecchio of Florence

 Museo di Palazzo Vecchio